SeinopSys/philomena-search-parser/README.md

 # philomena-search-parser

-A no-dependency search query parser for the Philomena imageboard project
+A PEG.js-based search query parser for the Philomena imageboard project

 ## Installation

+> ⚠ Not actually available as an NPM package just yet

 ```bash
 npm i philomena-search-parser